top of page

 IMPORTANT!
 DIET PRESCRIPTION FORM REQUIREMENTS!

-If your child has specific dietary needs, this form MUST be filled out, signed by a physician, and returned to April Temple, Child Nutrition Program Director.
+If your child has specific dietary needs, this form MUST be filled out, signed by a physician, and returned to Wanda Shaw, Acting Child Nutrition Program Director.
 The form can be returned to the office at 2103 Roselawn Avenue or faxed to 318-325-6137.
 This form must be updated and submitted each school year!

 bottom of page